nilx/cclambda/README.txt

 - a POSIX system (dlopen() is used)
 - a C compiler to build cclambda
-- libtcc for dynamic run-time compilation
+- libtcc for dynamic run-time compilation, if WITHOUT_LIBTCC is not defined at compile time
 - libpng+zlib to read and write PNG images

 # FILES